stanma/vagrant/README.md

 #Vagrant
 Simple example of files needed to add to the project to use Vagrant in it.
-Vagrant is a software to create and configure lightweight, reproducible and portable development environments
+Vagrant is a software to create and configure lightweight, reproducible and portable development environments.

+#Structure
+- Linux
+|- Vagrantfile
+|- bootstrap.sh
+- Windows
+|- Vagrantfile

 - Vagrantfile - main file for Vagrant enviroment.
-Contains just basic example (fix for symlinking in Windows included)
+Contains just basic example (fix for symlinking in Windows included in Linux version)
 - bootstrap.sh - list of latest software you want to install from shell (contains php, ruby, nodejs)

 #Usage
+##Important - this configuration requires vagrant 1.6 or higher
-First you need to install Vagrant and VirtualBox (you can use other VM but in this example I use Virtualbox) with:
+First you need to install Vagrant and VirtualBox (you can use other VM but in this example I use Virtualbox):

-    # For Linux/OSX
-    $ apt-get install -y -q virtualbox vagrant

-    # For Windows
     use https://www.vagrantup.com/downloads.html + https://www.virtualbox.org/wiki/Downloads

-Next - you'll need to add these files (Vagrantfile and bootstrap.sh) into your project.
+Next - you'll need to add files to your project from coresponding folder, depending on which platform you want your guest (Linux or Windows).

 At the end run: